aeyoll/gitlab-version-bot/README.md

 # Gitlab version bot

-Post a message to a Rocket.Chat webbook is a Gitlab instance needs to be updated.
+Post a message to a Rocket.Chat webbook if a Gitlab instance needs to be updated.

 Usage
 ---